THE ASSOCIATION OF STAFFORDSHIRE GOLF CAPTAINS

-The Mike Connolly Trophy at Beau Desert saw Alan Wood of Uttoxeter take the crown with an excellent 38 points (pictured right).
+The Mike Connolly Trophy at Beau Desert saw Alan Wood of Uttoxeter take the crown with an excellent 38 points (pictured r.

 The Founders Trophy at Drayton Park was a keenly contested event with Trevor Bevan of Beau Desert (39 points) (pictured right) just taking it on countback from David Franklin of South Staffs.

-Martyn Pearce of Uttoxeter Golf Club was our final winner of the season picking up the Presidents Salver at Trentham Park Golf Club.
-(Pictured right).
+Martyn Pearce of Uttoxeter Golf Club was our final winner of the season picking up the Presidents Salver at Trentham Park Golf ).

 The golf and dinner was followed by our AGM and the handover of the ASGC Presidency to our new President for 2016, Roger Walker of Sandwell Park Golf Club.
 Roger is pictured below accepting the badge of office from outgoing President Iain Rae.